 Alternatively, if you need a short sports shoes you may need only two layers.

-- Once you butter cream and stack the layers – Just use a side template of your shoe to carve the height.
+- Once you butter cream and stack the layers - Use a side template we created above and cut the side of your shoe to carve the height.

 - Crumb coat and chill completely.

-Decorate the Shoe.
+Decorate the shoe

 If you have a shoe you are coping - All you do is use the shoe as your template.
-Place the paper on the shoe - use a pencil and trace the various patters.
-Then use these patterns as templates for the shoe.
+Place the paper on the shoe - use a pencil and trace the various patterns.
+Use these patterns as templates for the shoe.

 - The lace tongue is made with two pieces of blue and black using fondant with CMC /Tylose.
-This will help keep it firm. use tissue or paper towel to hold in place until it sets. .
+This will help keep it firm. use tissue or paper towel to hold in place until it sets.

-- Cut one long blue strip for above the laces and either sides.
+- Cut one long blue strip of fondant for above the laces and either sides.
 Cut to the shape or pattern you want.

 - Now start adding details, such as stitch marks, holes for the laces.
 I used an extruder for the laces, some edging around the shoe etc...

 Don't forget to decorate your board.
 The board can be decorated based on the type of shoe.

 For example if you are making a Basket Ball Shoe the board can be a wood effect;

-Iif you choose to make a soccer or football shoe it's would be nice to make some grass!!
+If you choose to make a soccer or football shoe it's would be nice to make some grass!!

-Finally; here is my son with his cake.. and here both my babies with their recent cakes.
+Finally, here is my son with his cake.
+And here both my babies with their recent cakes.

 Don't forget to save this tutorial on Pinterest for later